Random fields and the geometry of Wiener space: Key ingredients for a tube formula

 The measure $\nu^{F,{\mbu}}$ defined is a probability measure on the set $F^{-1}({\mbu})$.
-Using Airault and Malliavin's arguments in \cite{Airault:Malliavin}, an appropriate area measure $da^{Z_{\mbu}}$, corresponding to the measure $\nu^{F,{\mbu}}$ can be defined as
+Using Airault and Malliavin's arguments in~\cite{AiraultMalliavin}, an appropriate area measure $da^{Z_{\mbu}}$, corresponding to the measure $\nu^{F,{\mbu }}$, can be defined as

 where $\sigma_F$ is the Malliavin covariance matrix.
-Note that, we attached $Z_{\mbu}$ to the surface measure, whereas the pair $(F,{\mbu})$ to the conditional probability measure.
-This is to emphasize that the surface measure depends only on the geometry of the set $Z_{\mbu}$, whereas the conditional probability measure depends on the functional from which the set is derived.
+Note that the surface measure depends only on the geometry of the set $Z_{\mbu}$, whereas the conditional probability measure depends on the functional from which the set is derived, thus the superscripts on the respective measures.
+We are now in a position to justify at least part of \eqref{eqminkfinite2}.